austinhuang0131/website-personal/content/about.md

 He enjoys cats, the JPOP group Perfume, TensorFlow neural network projects, Thinkpads, and family.

-If he's not working on his [thesis research](https://github.com/MadIceTea/LIDA), or in one of his part-time jobs on-camups, he often can be found studying for IT Certifications.
+If he's not working on his [thesis research](https://github.com/MadIceTea/LIDA), or in one of his on-campus [part-time jobs](http://www.gfd.c.u-tokyo.ac.jp/), he often can be found studying for IT Certifications.
 (Or, simply resting!)

 He works on a variety of projects including: